-9 Other measures Also included in the New Deal were such measures as the Tennessee Valley Authority Also included in the New Deal were seen rural America which had been ruined $\Lambda \wedge$ (TVA), which revitalized a huge area of rural America which had been ruined $\Lambda \wedge$ (TVA), which revitalized a huge area of 22.2).
-The new authority built dams to provide erosion and careless farming (see Map 22.2).
-The new authority built dams to provide erosion and careless faiting (see the provide cheap electricity, and organized conservation, irrigation and afforestation to preven Ail erosion.
-Other initiatives included loans for householders in danger of losing the Annes because they could not afford mortgage repayments; slum clearance and building of nex houses and flats; increased taxes on the incomes of the wealthy; and trade agreements which at last reduced American tariffs in return for tariff reductions by the other Party to the treaty (in the hope of increasing American exports).
-One of the very first Mew Deal measures in 1933 was the end of Prohibition; as 'FDR' himself remarked, 'I think this would be a good time for beer.'
+9 Other measures Also included in the New Deal were such measures as the Tennessee Valley Authority

+America which had been mine to the property of the such as the Tennessee Valley Authority Also included in the New Dear were sacrification which had been ruined by soil (TVA), which revitalized a huge area of rural America which had been ruined by soil (TVA), which revitalized a flage and of the solid erosion and careless farming (see Map 22.2).
+The new authority built dams to provide erosion and afforestation to provide erosion and careless farming (see that 221) erosion and afforestation to provide cheap electricity, and organized conservation, irrigation and afforestation to prevent soil cheap electricity, and organized consort and householders in danger of losing their homes erosion.
+Other initiatives included loans for householders in danger of losing their homes because they could not afford mortgage repayments; slum clearance and building of new houses and flats; increased taxes on the incomes of the wealthy; and trade agreements which at last reduced American tariffs in return for tariff reductions by the other party to the treaty (in the hope of increasing American exports).
+One of the very first New Deal measures in 1933 was the end of Prohibition; as 'FDR' himself remarked, 'I think this would be a good time for beer.'

-Opposition to the New Deal (\mathbf{c})
+Opposition to the New Deal (c)